59 - Save or list all your current passwords

-2. Download the ZIP file and extract it to a new folder called Passrec on your USB drive or hard disk (you can make the folder at the root or in any folder or sub-folder).
+2. Download the passreccommandline.ZIP file to the PassRec folder on your USB drive or hard disk (you can make the folder at the root or in any folder or sub-folder).

 3. Open Notepad and cut and paste the following text into it and save the file as GetPass.cmd (make sure you use Save As and select All Files *.* when you save it, so that the file extension is .cmd and not .cmd.txt).

 The Pass Rec.zip file contains this .cmd script and 7za.exe.

 echo %username% - RUN AS ADMIN FOR QUICKEST RESULTS.

 echo PLEASE DISABLE YOUR ANTIVIRUS SOFTWARE FIRST

 if exist 7za.exe 7za e -y passrecpk.zip *.*